How To Avoid A Spam Filter In Email Marketing?

 However, you can get the express consent which makes it evident that your website visitors are subscribing to your emails.
 To get the express consent, a merchant may have an opt-in form on its website which makes the visitors acknowledge that they are interested in subscribing the emails by the website.
 As a result, you may send the emails to such subscribers without being labeled as spam by spam filter.

-There are researches that indicate that spam email makes up an even greater part of worldwide emails, 73% in fact.
+There are researches that indicate that spam filter in email marketing makes up an even greater part of worldwide emails, 73% in fact.
+So, in case you don’t want your email marketing campaign to get ruined by the spam filter, you must know how to avoid spam filters when sending email.

-If your email content is misleading, it will definitely be filtered by spam filter and will go to the spam folder, according to the CAN-SPAM act.
-As per the guideline of the act, sending an email with a deceptive subject line to lure your customer to open the email is forbidden.
-Such emails with such misleading content get flagged as spam by spam filter and in order to avoid it, avoid using misleading subject lines even if you are using it to be a little more creative.
+If your email content is misleading, it will definitely be filtered by spam filter and will go to the spam folder, as per the CAN-SPAM act.
+Based on the guideline of the act, sending an email with a deceptive subject line to lure your customer to open the email is forbidden.
+Such emails with misleading content get flagged as spam by spam filter and in order to avoid it, you should not usee misleading subject lines.

 Low Open Rates